 Circumstances may vary for students who are off-campus for curricular reasons.
 Contact OMSR to make arrangements to complete the Student Travel Process.

-VU requires students traveling abroad to register their trip with the Global Support Services Office.
+VU requires students traveling abroad to register their trip with the Global Education Office (GEO).
 For details on this process and further requirements regarding international travel visit their website.
-All expenses will be converted to USD prior to their submission to the Disbursements Office
+Please also consult the GEO’s safety tips.

 Our office coordinates the student travel reimbursements for students who are utilizing funds from our center.
-If a student receives additional funding from your faculty member or department we will work with you to complete the submission process.
-If your center is a VUMC center we will identify the best way to process the reimbursement.
-Mentor Support Funds provided to mentors from our office are not required to be used as additional travel funds for students; however, if you wish to use these funds in this manner, we will assist you in the process.
-If you have any questions please contact our office, firstname.lastname@example.org.
+If a student receives additional funding from your faculty member or department, we will work with you to complete the submission process.
+If your center is a VUMC center, we will identify the best way to process the reimbursement.
+Mentor support funds provided to mentors from our office are not required to be used as additional travel funds for students; however, if you wish to use these funds in this manner, we will assist you in the process.
+If you have any questions please contact our office at email@example.com.